What is the CARE Team?

 Who are the CARE Team Members?

-Director of Dexter Health Services
+- Executive Director of Health Services and Student Wellness (co-chair)

-Campus Police Lieutenant
+- Campus Police Lieutenant

-Additional members as needed:
+- Additional members as needed

 Need additional resources?